Hunting for outdoor oddities

 Outdoorsguy

-102 thoughts on “Hunting for outdoor oddities”
+102 Replies to “Hunting for outdoor oddities”

 1. I was bushwhacking in Algonquin Park to fish in a lake that was off the beaten path with some buddies and one of them found an old bottle, he kept it and being cheap like he is, promptly said ” I’ll bet this bottle pays for my whole trip”